LabyMod/addons/README.md

 Please have a look [here](./CONTRIBUTING.md#workflow) for diving into contribution.

 ### Branches & Minecraft versions
+For each Minecraft version that is supported by LabyMod, this repository has a branch where the PRs are being merged in.
+Please study this carefully and decide to which branch you create your PR.
 #### Actively maintained version-branches
 * `master` (currently for Minecraft `v1.8.9`)
 * `1.12.2`